rorymiller/referees-rebuttal-2/draft2.md

 > study, with a cut-off of 0.04 ug/L \[together with EDACS and ECG\] for
 > assignment of low-risk."

-The pilot study the Abbott i-STAT device in primary care study sites.
+The pilot study used the Abbott i-STAT device in all participating primary care study sites.
 This is the same assay that will be used in this study.

-Earlier studies performed by members of this group used different, but equivalent, POC troponin assays.\[\@aldousComparisonNewPointofcare2014;
+Earlier studies performed by members of this group used different POC troponin assays.(1,5)
-\@than2hDiagnosticProtocol2011\]

-The cut off of 0.04 ug/L is lower than the manufacturer's recommendation (99th centile) of 0.08 ug/L. Lowering the cutoff has shown to improve the sensitivity of the assay without compromising specificity too much.\[\@schneiderImprovedSensitivityPoint2013\] Lowering the cut-off is endorsed by the AACB.\[\@simpsonRecommendationsUsePointofCare2016\]
+The cut off of 0.04 ug/L is lower than the manufacturer's recommendation (99th centile) of 0.08 ug/L. Lowering the cutoff has shown to improve the sensitivity of the assay without compromising specificity too much.(9) Lowering the cut-off is endorsed by the AACB.(10)

 > "The analyses will take place on frozen plasma rather than fresh whole
 > blood as would be the intention if/when the newer device is used